-Master of Science in Criminal Justice (M.C.J.)
+Master of Criminal Justice (M.C.J.)

 Since it began, students have earned the MCJ degree and scattered across the United States and the world.
 Some have pursued even more study and earned doctorate degrees or law degrees.
 Many are working in local, state or federal agencies and a few are college professors of CJ.